muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 `r|radix` if given must be at least 2; each of the 4 attributes, if not given, respectively have the implicit values [0,1,2,0].

-The intended interpretation of a **Fraction** is as the rational number that results from evaluating the given 4 integers as the mathematical expression `(n/d)*(r^e)`, such that `/` means divide, `*` means multiply, and `^` means exponentiate.
+The intended interpretation of a **Rational** is as the rational number that results from evaluating the given 4 integers as the mathematical expression `(n/d)*(r^e)`, such that `/` means divide, `*` means multiply, and `^` means exponentiate.

-MUON does not require any mathematical normalization of a **Fraction** artifact's components in order for it to be a valid artifact; for example, the numerator/denominator pair do not need to be coprime.
-But typically a type system will hide from the user the actual physical representation of whatever value a given **Fraction** artifact resolves to, and would determine value identity based on the actual logical rational number.
+MUON does not require any mathematical normalization of a **Rational** artifact's components in order for it to be a valid artifact; for example, the numerator/denominator pair do not need to be coprime.
+But typically a type system will hide from the user the actual physical representation of whatever value a given **Rational** artifact resolves to, and would determine value identity based on the actual logical rational number.

-Where any MUON syntax makes reference to a `s|sig|significand` as a part of a **Fraction** artifact, that means a rational number that takes the place of the numerator/denominator pair.
+Where any MUON syntax makes reference to a `s|sig|significand` as a part of a **Rational** artifact, that means a rational number that takes the place of the numerator/denominator pair.
 Examples of *significand* are literals with radix points like `3.14` and host language values that are already the general case of a rational.